pro3d-space/PRo3D/README.md

 # Getting started from pre-built binaries

-Demo data and the pre-built application versions will soon be found on a separate release page.
-For now, please refer to the 'Getting started with from source' section.
+Demo data and the pre-built application versions can be found on our [PRo3D Release Page](https://hackmd.io/ENmUp9nnT7iYXGt4uRqFXg?view#PRo3D-Releases).
 A video-based introduction to PRo3D can be found in the [Getting Started](http://www.pro3d.space/#started) section of [PRo3D.space](http://www.pro3d.space)

 # Getting started with from source